 The vast sand sheet surrounding the dunes is stabilized by a mixture of grassland and shrubland habitats.
-While both of these habitats are used by wide-ranging species such as mule deer and elk, the diverse assemblage of wildlife species that typify these habitats includes pronghorn (Antilocapra americana), white-tailed jackrabbit (Lepus townsendii), silky pocket mouse (Perognathus flavus), and plains pocket mouse (P. flavescens).
-The sage sparrow (Amphispiza belli) nest in sagebrush shrublands, but uses adjacent grasslands and other types of shrublands during migration.
-The red-tailed hawk (Buteo jamaicensis) and American kestrel (Falco sparverius) frequent this life zone.
+While both of these habitats are utilized by wide-ranging species such as mule deer and elk, the diverse assemblage of wildlife species that typify these habitats includes pronghorn (Antilocapra americana), white-tailed jackrabbits (Lepus townsendii), silky pocket mice (Perognathus flavus), and plains pocket mice (P. flavescens).
+Sage sparrows (Amphispiza belli) nest in sagebrush shrublands, but utilize adjacent grasslands and other types of shrublands during migration.
+Red-tailed hawks and American kestrels frequent this life zone.